 No meaningful production activity has taken place at the Kyzyl Project after 2010.

 In 2014 the Kyzyl gold project (the “Kyzyl Project”) comprises the Bakyrchik and Bolshevik gold deposits was acquired by Polymetal.

 In 2015 company announced the successful completion of the Feasibility Study (''FS'' or the ''Study'') for the Kyzyl gold project and the updated Ore Reserve and Mineral Resource estimates.
 Later that year The Board made a positive decision to proceed with the Kyzyl construction and development.

 In 2018 Polymetal achieved the start-up of the concentrator one month earlier compared with the January 2018 updated plan.
 In Q3 2018 Kyzyl reached nameplate capacity of 150 kt per month and recoveries of 86%.

-Kyzyl ore will be processed via conventional flotation at the 1.8 Mtpa on-site circuit.
+Kyzyl ore is processed via conventional flotation at the 2.2 Mtpa on-site circuit.
 The circuit comprises single-stage crushing followed by grinding (in one SAG mill and one ball mill) and three-stage conventional flotation.
 The flotation gold concentrate is then thickened, filtered, dried and packed into big bags that are transported to the Amursk POX facility for further processing, or sold to third-party off-takers in China.